postsharp/Metalama.Documentation/conceptual/Aspects/exposing-configuration.md

 Some complex and widely-used aspects need a central, project-wide way to configure their compile-time behavior.

-For instance, a logging aspect may let the user define the logging level.
-In the debug build, the aspect should generate code to log the beginning and success of all methods.
-In the release build, only failures are logged.
-For performance reasons, this decision must be taken at compile time (we don't want the production code to contain debugging code), so a run-time configuration file or API will not be sufficient.
-The aspect needs to expose a configuration mechanism.

 There are two complementary configuration mechanisms: MSBuild properties and configuration API.

+## Benefits

+* **Central options of aspects**.
+When you provide a configuration API, the whole project can be configured at once.
+Without a configuration API, the user of the aspect needs to supply the configuration every time a custom attribute is used.

+* **Debug/Release-aware options**.
+Without a configuration API, it can be very impractical to set options according to the `Debug`/`Release` build configuration.

+* **Run-time performance**.
+When decisions are taken at compile time and optimal run-time code is generated accordingly, the run-time execution of your app is faster.

 ## Consuming MSBuild properties

-The simplest way for an aspect to accept a configuration property is to read an MSBuild property using the <xref:Metalama.Framework.Project.IProject.TryGetProperty%2A?text=IProject.TryGetProperty> method.
+The simplest way for an aspect to accept a configuration property is to read an MSBuild property using the <xref:Metalama.Framework.Project.IProject.TryGetProperty*?text=IProject.TryGetProperty> method.
 MSBuild properties are not visible to aspects by default: you have to instruct MSBuild to pass it to the compiler using the `CompilerVisibleProperty` item.

 We recommend the following approach to consume a configuration property: